A Family Farm

-Delia is 13 years old.
+Delia is 14 years old.
 On the farm she likes to plant, harvest and spend time with customers in the share room.
-Her favorite things to eat that we grow are cherry tomatoes, carrots and, well, just about everything.
-She loves to bake, practice playing piano as well as her newly adopted bassoon.
+She loves to bake, play piano and bassoon, and play games and sports (including field hockey and lacrosse).

 Penny is our canine greeter.
 She’s still a “puppy” and learning not to jump up on everyone who comes to the farm.
 She just wants to greet you with excitement and love.
 Penny loves tracking the scent of all of the wildlife around the farm, especially turkeys, voles, and woodchucks.
 Most of all she loves a walk to the river, tricks with the basketball, rides in the farm truck and a good liver treat for a job well done.